 The sea water is the wonderful part.
 It is warm, 80 degrees, limpid, clear and incredibly blue.
 Each degree of sunlight gives it another shade of blue and it is so clear one can see bottom plainly at 60 ft. depth.
 And full of fish of all colors and shapes.

 Harry to Katherine, Wake Island, January 10, 1941

 Building for War

 History opens new doors all the time if you go knocking.
-I chose history as my academic focus years ago, have an MA in history, and teach college history courses, so I have been knocking on those doors a long time.
+I chose history as my academic focus years ago, have an MA in history, and taught college history courses for years, knocking on those doors all along the way.

 My M.O. is: open your eyes and mind to the past, recognize new perspectives in history, and reconsider the present in new light.
 History does matter.Read More